Monkey's Audio

 Monkey's Audio is an algorithm and file format for lossless audio data compression.
 Lossless data compression does not discard data during the process of encoding, unlike lossy compression methods such as Advanced Audio Coding, MP3, Vorbis, and Opus.
-Therefore, it may be decompressed to a file that is identical to the source material.

 Similar to other lossless audio codecs, files encoded to Monkey's Audio are typically reduced to about half of the original size, with data transfer time and storage requirements being reduced accordingly.

 Comparisons

-Like any lossless compression scheme, Monkey's Audio format takes up several times as much space as lossy compression formats.
-Typically, about twice as much as a 320 kbit/s bitrate MP3 file.
+Like any lossless compression scheme, Monkey's Audio format takes up several times as much space as lossy compression formats - typically, about twice as much as a 320 kbit/s bitrate MP3 file.
 The upside is that no data is lost compared to the input file, making lossless codecs suitable for transcoding, or simply taking up approximately half as much space as raw PCM data.

 Relative to FLAC, Apple Lossless Audio Codec, or WavPack, Monkey's Audio is slow to encode or decode files.

-Although Monkey's Audio is distributed as freeware, it is not open source.
-Among other things, the source code license terms make it impossible to legally redistribute, and invites people to infringe on the GPL license of other software.
-This is not compatible with The Open Source Definition or The Free Software Definition as stated by the Open Source Initiative and Free Software Foundation, respectively.